 Did you find an unusual looking insect in your yard or house?
 Maybe we can help you identify it.
-You can email one of our outreach entomologists, Tyler Hedlund (firstname.lastname@example.org) or Tanya Josek (email@example.com) with your questions, and we'll try to get you some answers.
+You can email one of our outreach entomologists, Josh Gibson (firstname.lastname@example.org) or Tanya Josek (email@example.com) with your questions, and we'll try to get you some answers.

 Information to include in your email:

 - where did you find it and when

 - what does it look like (be as detailed as possible or

 - how big is it?

 We get a lot of questions about this giant ichneumonid wasp (Megarhyssa sp.)
 This female will use her long

 ovipositor to drill into wood and lay eggs on her host: siricid wood wasp larvae (Tremex spp.)
 She is incapable